Premature burial: Voluntary

 On rare occasions, people have willingly arranged to be buried alive, reportedly as a demonstration of their controversial ability to survive such an event.
 In one story taking place around 1840, Sadhu Haridas, an Indian yogi, is said to have been buried in the presence of a British military officer and under the supervision of the local maharajah, by being placed in a sealed bag in a wooden box in a vault.
 The vault was then interred, the earth was flattened over the site, and crops were sown over the place for a very long time.
 The whole location was guarded day and night to prevent fraud and the site was dug up twice in a ten-month period to verify the burial before the yogi was finally dug out and slowly revived in the presence of another officer.
 The yogi said that his only fear during his "wonderful sleep" was being eaten by underground worms.
 However, according to current medical science, it is not possible for a human to survive for a period of ten months without food, water, and air.
 According to other sources the entire burial was 40 days long.
 The Indian government has since made the act of voluntary premature burial illegal, because of the unintended deaths of individuals attempting to recreate this feat.

-In 1992, escape artist Bill Shirk was buried alive under seven tons of dirt and cement in a Plexiglas coffin, which collapsed and almost took Shirk's life.
+In 1992, escape artist Bill Shirk was buried alive under seven tons of dirt and cement in a Plexiglas coffin.
+The coffin collapsed and almost killed Shirk.

 In 2010, a Russian man died after being buried alive to try to overcome his fear of death but was crushed to death by the earth on top of him.
 The following year, another Russian died after being buried overnight in a makeshift coffin "for good luck".

 In 2021, the YouTuber MrBeast was voluntarily buried alive for 50 hours.
 This event was documented and filmed.
+In late 2023, he again buried himself alive for one week.

 Buried Alive is a controversial art and lecture performance series by art-tech group monochrom.
 Participants have the opportunity to be buried alive in a coffin for fifteen to twenty minutes.
 As a framework program monochrom offers lectures about the history of the science of determining death and the medical and cultural history of premature burial.